-Playing a leading role in world finance, the United Kingdom is one of the most powerful global actors in the fight money laundering and terrorist financing.
+Playing a leading role in world finance, the United Kingdom is one of the most powerful global actors in the fight against money laundering and terrorist financing.
 AML / CTF is a significant risk in the UK due to the size and complexity of the financial and real estate markets.
 The UK is one of the most developed countries in the fight against financial crimes such as fraud, money laundering, and terrorist financing.
-The UK's strict and advanced AML laws aim to detect financial crimes and anti-money laundering.
+The UK's strict and money laundering regulations aim to detect financial crimes and anti-money laundering.

 AML Regulators for The UK